SCIInstitute/ShapeWorks/docs/use-cases/contour-based/supershapes-contour.md

 In this use case, we download pre-groomed data.

-## Supported Tags
+## Relevant Arguments

-This use case does not support any tags
+This use case does not support any arguments

 ## Optimizing Shape Model
+The python code for the use case calls the `optimize` command of ShapeWorks which requires the parameters of the optimization to be specified in a python dictionary.
+Please refer to [Parameter Dictionory in Python](../../workflow/optimize.md#parameter-dictionary-in-python) for more details.
 Below are the default optimization parameters for this use case.